ash-norsidi/fuzzy-ninject-warrior/README.md

 - The project is organized by MVC best practices.
 - Each class and method is commented for clarity.
 - Interfaces abstract all business logic, data access, and external communications.

 ---

+## 📦 Extending the Project

+- Add new weapons by creating new classes implementing `IWeapon`.
+- Expand player/enemy attributes for more RPG elements.
+- Integrate real external APIs for logging or stats.
+- Add authentication, inventory, and more.

+---